Protect your investment property. Get a quote today!

-If you’ve just bought your first investment property, you’ll need to update your insurance coverage, no matter whether your rental is short term or long term.
+Income properties can be rewarding, but complicated assets - and that means getting the right type of insurance for your situation.
+You’ll likely need to update your insurance coverage, no matter whether your rental is short term or long term.

 Homeowners insurance primarily covers three things:

-Homeowners insurance is the go-to choice for your primary residence, that place you occupy 100 percent of the time.
+Homeowners insurance is typcially the go-to choice for your primary residence, that place you occupy 100% of the time.
 However, it does not cover commercial risk, which is why landlord insurance is so essential.

 Landlord insurance is necessary to cover the business side of renting out your property.
 Maybe you have one rental property that you use to generate income on the side.
 This may not feel like a business – maybe it’s just one investment property – but in the eyes of the IRS and your insurance company, it most certainly is.